theshiftstudio/flutter_firebase_redux_sync/article.md

 }
 ```

-We have one action that can change our state: a simple
+We have one action that can change the state: a simple
 `IncrementCounterAction`.

 ```dart
 class IncrementCounterAction {}
 ```

-Our reducer is pretty straightforward.
+The reducer is pretty straightforward.

 ```dart
 AppState appStateReducer(AppState state, dynamic action) {